-The Mound Westonka Tonkabots FIRST Robotics Team demonstrated strong engineering, teamwork and problem-solving skills at the Northern Lights Competition in Duluth last month.
-The Tonkabots had 22 students in grades 9-12 participate in the team event, which was held March 7-10 at the Duluth Entertainment Convention Center.
-Although they did not qualify for the FIRST Championship this year, the Tonkabots came home with the 2018 Gracious Professionalism Award, given to the team that provided the most support and encouragement to other teams throughout the competition.
+The Mound Westonka Tonkabots FIRST Robotics Team demonstrated strong engineering, teamwork and problem-solving skills at the 2019 Northern Lights Competition in Duluth.
+The Tonkabots had 15 students in grades 8-12 participate in the team event, which was held March 7-9 at the Duluth Entertainment Convention Center.

 For nearly 30 years, the FIRST organization has been inspiring innovation and leadership by teaching STEM, teamwork and problem-solving skills through engaging, hands-on robotics challenges.
 FIRST Robotics Competition combines the excitement of sport with the rigors of science and technology.
 Teams of 10 or more students are challenged to design a team “brand,” hone teamwork skills and build and program a 120-pound robot to perform prescribed tasks against a field of competitors.

 Each FIRST Robotics Competition season culminates with district and regional events, where qualifying teams compete for awards and a spot at the FIRST Championship.
 Professional mentors volunteer their time and talents to guide each team.
 Every participant is eligible to apply for college scholarships.